tldr-pages/tldr/pages/common/redshift.md

 `redshift -t {{5700}}:{{3600}}`

-- Turn on Redshift with a manually-specified custom location:
+- Turn on Redshift with a manually specified custom location:

 `redshift -l {{latitude}}:{{longitude}}`